medicare special enrollment periods

 • You’re enrolled in a Medicare Chronic Care Special Needs Plan (SNP) but no longer have the condition that qualifies you for the plan.

-If your life event falls under a special circumstance above, speak with a local licensed agent to confirm your Special Enrollment Period.
+If your life event falls under a special circumstance, speak with a local licensed agent to confirm your Special Enrollment Period.
 Each Special Enrollment Period has unique timing, and it’s important to know yours.
 Don’t miss the opportunity to make a change—call (623) 223-8884.

 Need Help Deciding The Right Medicare Coverage For You?